oaimli/AbstractiveSummarizationPapers/README.md

 # Papers for Abstractive Summarization
 Must-read papers for neural abstractive summarization.

-## Single-document summarization

-## Multi-document summarization

-## Representative extractive summarization papers
+## Some representative extractive summarization papers